faranahmad/COP290/Assignment 1/Final/README.txt

 --To use GDB debugger, type the following command in the terminal.
 $ make RUN2DMNGDBDebug m = "number of threads" n = "number of balls per thread"

+###### Documentation for all the code ######
+--To generate documentation for all the codes in the program.
+$make Documentation
+Now in the folder 3 pdf files will be generated for the documentation of the 3D, 2D and 2DMN case

 --------------------
 General Usage Notes
 --------------------